|

 Our case differs little from that of others.
 We worked hard, saved, invested,

-and finally had enough to allow us the freedom and self sufficiency to enjoy
+and finally had enough to allow us the

 this nomadic lifestyle.
-I think this desire to travel started with my distant
+I think this

 relative in Cincinnati, Ohio, who left with his horse and buggy to get milk one